Kautenja/gym-super-mario-bros/README.md

 # Environments

-The following environments play the game as a human would.
-The agent has three lives to make it through the 32 levels of the game.
-The agent is configured to _only_ see reward-able game-play frames.
-No cut-scenes, loading screens, etc. are shown to the agent.
+These environments allow 3 attempts (lives) to make it through the 32 levels of the game.
+The environments only send reward-able game-play frames to agents; No cut-scenes, loading screens, etc. are sent from the NES emulator to an agent nor can an agent perform actions during these occurences.
+If a cut-scene is not able to be skipped by hacking the NES's RAM, the environment will lock the Pyton process until the emulator is ready for the next action.

 | Environment                    | Description                                      |
 |:-------------------------------|:-------------------------------------------------|